UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

          $ module spider Julia/1.8.5

-.. admonition:: Output at UPPMAX as of Oct 14 2023
+.. admonition:: Output at UPPMAX as of Feb 29 2024
    :class: dropdown

        .. code-block::  console